-The Authority periodically compiles certain information on its bond and mortgage loan programs which is available on its website, www.virginiahousing.com.
+The Authority periodically compiles certain information on its bond and mortgage loan programs which is available on its website.
 Although the Authority presently intends to continue to compile such information and make it available on its website, it is not obligated to do so pursuant to the Continuing Disclosure Agreement.